Shilpar31/Portfolio/README.md

 Year of Graduation: 2023
 CGPA - 8.9/10 <br>
 Relevant Coursework: Machine Laerning, Artificial Intelligence, Data science, Software engineering, Java Programming language, DSA, Cloud computing.
-Achievements:<br> 1.
-Achieved outstanding academic performance, securing the second rank in the MCA course, demonstrating strong technical skills,
-                problem-solving ability, and dedication to excellence.<br>
-                2. Spearheaded the ACM chapter initiatives to promote and support women in the STEM field, driving impactful programs, workshops, and mentorship opportunities to foster inclusivity and innovation.<br>
-                3. Contributed to the team’s overall championship and secured second place in the IT Debate competition, demonstrating strong collaboration and communication skills at the *Joshiana* Intercollegiate Fest hosted by St. Joseph's Engineering College. <br>
-                4. Secured second place in the Ideathon organized by the department, showcasing innovative thinking and problem-solving skills.

 ### Bachelor of Computer Applications[BCA] - Kristu Jayanti College
 Year of Graduation: 2021  <br>